10 Tips for Finding the Perfect Gift for the Jewelry Maker on Your List

 What are your tried-and-true ways to pick out gifts?
 Please leave your comments below.

 Still stymied?
-Here’s an idea for a simple, attractive, useful gift everyone can use and you can make in an hour with just basic chain maille skills.
-The Fluid & Functional Chain Maille Key Chain Kit includes complete illustrated instructions and all the supplies you need so you can get started right away!
+Here’s an idea for a simple, attractive, useful gift everyone can use and. as a jewelry maker, you can make in an hour with just basic chain maille skills.
+The Fluid & Functional Chain Maille Key Chain Kit includes complete illustrated instructions and all the supplies you need, so you can get started right away!

 Made of sturdy stainless steel jump rings and two stainless steel lobster clasps, this key chain will be easy to find at the bottom of a purse, while its large gauge rings give it a beautiful drape that feel luxurious in the hand.
 Plus with two clasps, you can easily detach a car key to leave with a parking attendant and keep the rest of your keys with you.